UrGirlTuchiiiy/chapter7_templates_assessment/README.md

 # Flask

-- First project with templates
+- Assessment project with templates
-- Used thre different templates
+- Learnt how to add images with Flask
 - Created basic structure in Flask